rajpandya737/PYTHML/README.md

 ## Currently Supported Features
 Only basic Python code inside of the <python> tag is supported.

-Currently the program just runs whatever is inside the <python> tag and replaces the tag with the output, but in the future, this program will use its own basic python interpreter, won't rely on print() statements to generate html, allow for input variables, and more.
+Currently the program just runs whatever is inside the <python> tag (the python tag is case-insensitive) and replaces the tag with the output, but in the future, this program will run using something like pythml index.html which you can download via pip, won't rely on print() statements to generate html, allow for input variables in Python scripts, and more.

 ## How to use